pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The criticism goes like this: You told everyone they're special.
 They don't have to do anything to earn that 'special'.
 That's what's wrong with our country.
 That's what's wrong with children today.
 &emsp;&emsp;&emsp;I'm sure by then Fred had heard the criticisms, but it's not talking about entitlement, and if you don't believe that everyone has inherent value, you might as well go against the fundamental notion of Christianity, that you are the beloved son or daughter of God.
 &emsp;&emsp;&emsp;At the very end of Fred's very last commencement speech he said what he meant when he said 'You are special:'"
-<blockquote>"And what that ultimately means, of course, is that you don't ever have to do anything sensational for people to love you."</blockquote>
+&emsp;&emsp;&emsp;"And what that ultimately means, of course, is that you don't ever have to do anything sensational for people to love you."
 "It is really a matter of believing that you're endowed by your creator with good."
 --Junlei Li, Fred Rogers Center